chkrypto1/chkrypto1/README.md

 - 👀 I’m interested in cryptocurrencieS, AI and cars
 - 📫 How to reach me.
 - You can write me via github OR MY TWITTER ACCOUNT
-- MY FAVORITE SITE IF GITHUB AND TWITTER
+- MY FAVORITE SITE IF GITHUB..... :)